10 TipsandTricks for beautiful, shiny nails from Scholl

 Don't cut or manipulate nais.

 The cuticles are living skin.
-Don't cut them because they are the natural protective barrier to fungus and bacteria.
-When protection is lost, infections can harm the nailbed and lead to permanent nail damage.
+Don't cut them because they are a natural protective barrier to fungus and bacteria.
+When protection is lost, infections can harm the nail bed and lead to permanent nail damage.
 Carefully use a cuticle pusher instead.

 Don't share your electronic nail pen heads with others for hygiene reasons.
-That is what is done in professional nail studios, too.
+Professional nail studios carefully clean and sterilise their tools between use, and you should do this too.

 Don't bite your nails.

-Seriously.
-It damages your nails, you have to file them over and over again, and they will become shorter than you want.
-Plus it does not look pleasant, neither the biting, nor the nails.
+Biting or chewing damages your nails, meaning you have to file them over and over again and they will become shorter than you want.
+It's also an unattractive look.

 Use tools, not nails.